 3. an Action Research Project created in conjunction with the completion of a ProCert program.

-There is not a currently approved program for Professional Certification for school psychologists.
 School psychologists with an expiration date of June 2013, 2014, or 2015 on their Residency Certificate have been granted a one time 2-year extension.

 School psychologists may use the Nationally Certified School Psychologist (NCSP) Certificate for the Professional Certificate.